Skip to main content

 Introduction to Machine Learning Systems Design

 Designing machine learning systems requires a holistic approach that encompasses both business objectives and technical requirements.
 A well-designed ML system not only delivers accurate predictions but also aligns with the overall goals of the organization.
-This chapter delves into the essential aspects of ML systems design, starting from aligning ML objectives with business goals to understanding the critical requirements for building robust and scalable systems.
+This chapter goes through the essential aspects of ML systems design, starting from aligning ML objectives with business goals to understanding the critical requirements for building robust and scalable systems.
 Additionally, it discusses the iterative nature of ML system development and the ongoing debate between data-centric and model-centric approaches in machine learning.

 Business and ML Objectives